-- Applicants of the Nursing program will be required to take the Test of Essential Academic Skills (TEAS) and receive a score in the proficient range.
+- Applicants of the Nursing program will be required to take the Test of Essential Academic Skills (TEAS) and receive a minimum score of BASIC.
 Visit the Testing Center for more information.

 - An additional diagnostic Arithmetic Assessment Test will be administered during the first week of classes.

 - A minimum grade of C is required in all laboratory science courses for progression in the program.

 - Program completion time for students is to be no longer than three years once a student enrolls in the first nursing course.